walterrowe/magick-frames/README.md

 Magick Frames makes it fast and easy to apply various styles of elegant borders from clean and simple to 3-dimensional shadowed borders and frames to a beautiful picture frame:

 - (NEW) Plain solid borders have an internal pin-stripe that separates border from picture
+- (NEW) Support for some common EXIF / IPTC placeholders in text watermarks ("%tag") using -l1="some string" and -l2="some string" label options
+	- %ISO
+	- %ShutterSpeed
+	- %Aperture
+	- %City
+	- %ProvinceState
+	- %CountryCode
+	- %Title
+	- %Caption
+	- %Keywords
 - Matted borders have a shadow on all edges, a drop shadow, or a beveled inside matte edge
 - Picture frames have an outer "frame", a matte, and an interior beveled edge around your picture
 - Matted borders can also be transparent for multi-purpose use